-Tommie men’s soccer has had only four losing seasons since the program began in 1968, and has a winning record in the all-time series vs. eight of its 10 conference opponents.
-The Toms are closing in on the 750th game in program history.
+Tommie men’s soccer has had only four losing seasons in the program's 50-year history.
+The Toms surpassed 500 all-time wins last fall in its 50th season, and are closing in on the 900th game in program history with an all-time record of 509-257-89.
+UST has a winning record in the all-time series vs. eight of its 10 conference opponents.

-The Tommies had a record-setting season in 2016 as they won the MIAC title outright for the first time since 1991 with a conference mark of 7-1-2 and won the MIAC playoff tournament to receive an automatic berth into the NCAA playoff tournament.
-St. Thomas then posted wins over St. Scholastica, Luther, Benedictine (Ill.) and Redlands, with three of them being comeback wins in overtime, to advance to the Final Four for the first time in program history.
-The Tommies lost 2-1 to eventual champion Tufts to end their remarkable season with a third-place national finish and a 20-2-3 record.
+The Tommies' 2016 success was historic.
+They won the program's first solo MIAC title for the first time since 1991 with a conference mark of 7-1-2 and later captured the conference playoff tournament crown to receive an automatic berth into the NCAA playoff tournament.
+St. Thomas then posted victories over St. Scholastica, Luther, Benedictine (Ill.) and Redlands, including three comeback wins in overtime.
+They advanced to the Division III Final Four for the first time in program history.
+The Tommies lost 2-1 to eventual champion Tufts in the semifinals to end their remarkable season with a third-place national finish and a 20-2-3 record.
+The team also set school records for victories (20) and shutouts (16).

 Lowery replaced Macke, who had just one losing season in his 10-year run as head coach.